How to Install a Chain Link Fence in 7 Easy Steps

 Preparing for Installation

-1. Position the roll of chain link fabric at one end of your fence line, usually at a terminal post.
+1. Position the roll of chain link fabric at one end of your fence line, typically at a terminal post.

 Unrolling Process

-1. Begin by attaching a tension bar vertically through the end loops of the mesh near your starting terminal post.
-This will anchor your fence fabric and provide an initial point of tension.
+1. Insert a tension bar vertically through the end loops of the mesh near the starting terminal post to anchor the fabric and establish initial tension.

-3. As you unroll, inspect for any manufacturing defects or shipping damages—address these issues before moving on.
+3. Inspect for any manufacturing defects or damages as you unroll; address these issues before proceeding.

 Securing at Terminal Posts

-1. Fasten the mesh to the first terminal post using tension bands spaced approximately one foot apart down the post.
+1. Attach the mesh to the first terminal post using tension bands spaced about one foot apart.

-2. Once secured, pull the mesh toward the next terminal post, maintaining tension throughout.
+2. Once secured, pull the mesh towards the next terminal post, maintaining consistent tension.

 Aligning With Ground Level